This information is for people living in Northern Ireland.

 - the property’s capital value is £150,000 or more, or

-Check who is responsible for rates
+Check who has to pay rates

 Check your tenancy agreement to see who is supposed to pay rates.
 For example, your agreement may say that: